ogrew/oscl/README.md

 ### Build from source (Alternative)

-If you prefer building manually or are not using Homebrew, you can build visp from source.
+If you prefer building manually or are not using Homebrew, you can build oscl from source.

 You will need [Roswell](https://github.com/roswell/roswell) and [SBCL](http://www.sbcl.org/) installed.